-Through reading literature, kids can explore new worlds, contemplate new ideas and develop empathy by seeing the world through the eyes of others.
-Reading sparks the imagination and helps kids gain cultural knowledge, emotional intelligence and social development.
-And because reading is so important, we created this Guide to Children’s Literature Resources.
-Inside, you’ll find 40 individual resources for kids, teachers and parents, including websites that offer texts to read online and literature-themed games; resources for teaching literature to kids; and resources that help guide parents as they work to foster a love of reading in their children.
+Through reading literature, kids can explore new worlds, contemplate new ideas, and develop empathy by seeing through the eyes of others.
+Reading sparks the imagination and helps kids gain cultural knowledge, emotional intelligence, and social development.
+And because reading is so important, we created this Children’s Literature Resource Guide.
+Inside you’ll find 40 individual resources for kids, teachers, and parents, including websites that offer texts to read online and literature-themed games; resources for teaching literature to kids; and resources that help guide parents as they work to foster a love of reading in their children.

 General Children’s Literature Resources

-Whether you’re seeking information on a particular children’s author or you need a link to a site that has storytelling videos based on children’s literature, these resources are for you.
+Whether you’re seeking information on a particular children’s author or you need a link to a site with storytelling videos based on children’s literature, these resources are for you.

 Find links to tons of children’s literature authors and illustrators.
 The directory’s convenient A to Z format offers easy searching.

-Parents, you’re sure to want to bookmark this site.
-Discover plenty of games, books, crafts and creative ideas to promote a love of reading in children.
+Parents, you’ll want to bookmark this site.
+Discover plenty of games, books, crafts, and creative ideas to promote a love of reading in children.

-A treasure trove of children’s high-quality digital books from all over the world.
-The site offers books for children, ages 3-13.
+A treasure trove of high-quality digital children’s books from all over the world.
+The site offers books for children ages three to 13.
 Access is free is easy.
 You don’t even have to register to read!

-View the Caldecott Medal winners.
-Beginning in 1938, the medal has been awarded for distinguished artistry in a children’s picture book by the Association for Library Service to Children.
+View winners of the Caldecott Medal, which since 1938 has been awarded for distinguished artistry in a children’s picture book by the Association for Library Service to Children.